times/angular-doctop/README.md

   ```
 1. This will return a promise, which you can resolve at will in your controller.

-Be sure to include both the angular-doctop and doctop scripts in your main app HTML file.
+Be sure to include both the angular-doctop and doctop scripts in your app's main HTML file.

 ### Changelog